 Over the past 50 years, Halevi has continued to reformulate the teaching and clarify its principles.
 He sees it as his task to update its mythology and metaphysics in terms of modern science and psychology.
 His 14 books (and e-books) on the tradition have been translated into 16 languages and are available internationally.

 From those early beginnings, study groups now meet regularly worldwide.
 Halevi’s books are written so as to inspire individual and group contemplation amongst companions of the light.
 Together with meditation, conversations and experience, this form of contemplation is one of the most important and effective methods of oral transmission.
 Each group is autonomous and teaches the tradition in a form that is relevant to its own time and place.
 Thereby, the Toledano Tradition constitutes an esoteric school operating explicitly within the marketplace of life.

 For over 40 years, Joanna Lapage-Browne and Kurt Browne have studied with Halevi, taught groups, and raised a family in their home in NW London which has been and continues to be, a home for the School.

-While they help to provide a focus for many, the tradition of the Tree of Life and Jacob’s Ladder is alive and ongoing in the varied autonomous Kabbalah groups throughout the world, carried on in many forms through group work, meditation, ritual and ultimately through our selves – thinking, feeling and acting consciously in the world.
-The interconnection between companions, tutors and our international community results in a rich diversity of ideas and shared experiences.
+While they help to provide a focus for many, the tradition of the Tree of Life and Jacob’s Ladder is alive and ongoing in the varied autonomous Kabbalah groups throughout the world.
+Continuing in many forms by way of group work, meditation, ritual and ultimately through our selves – thinking, feeling and acting consciously in the world – the interconnection between companions, tutors and our international community results in a rich diversity of ideas and shared experiences.